jlowder/AltairEgo/README.md

 ### Building for the Web (Emscripten)

-To compile the interpreter as a web application, you'll need the [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html).
+To compile as a web application, you'll need the [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html).

 The `working-examples/spaify` directory contains scripts to facilitate building Single Page Applications (SPAs) from BASIC source files: